 Montepulciano's Vino Nobile is ruby-red in color and takes on a garnet hue over time.
 It is characterized by fragrant flavors of strawberry and cherry, and a delicate leaf-tea tannic finish.
 According to its DOCG rules, to be labeled as 'Nobile', a wine must come from vineyards in the hills surrounding Montepulciano.
 The area consists of slopes ranging in an altitude between 250 and 600 meters.

 The grape variety grown here is Sangiovese (locally known as Prugnolo Gentile).
-The Nobile di Montepulciano must have at least 80% of Sangiovese and can be blanded with Canaiolo (10-20%) and other local varieties allowed in the province of Siena, including the rare and violet Mammolo.
+The Nobile di Montepulciano wine must have at least 80% of Sangiovese, which can be blanded with Canaiolo (10-20%) and other native varieties allowed in the province of Siena, including the rare and violet Mammolo.

-The aging period for any Montepulciano Nobile wine is minimum 24 months (36 months for reserve wines), of which at least 12 months must be spent in oak barrels.
-Oak barrels are used here not so much for their flavor as for the slow and controlled maturation they provide.
+The aging period for any Montepulciano Nobile wine is minimum 24 months (36 months for Reserve labels), of which at least 12 months must be spent in oak barrels.
+Oak barrels are used not so much for the flavor, but rather for the slow and controlled maturation they provide.

 No Tuscan wine lover can miss this opportunity to learn more about one of Tuscany's great reds.
 In fact, Vino Nobile di Montepulciano is often described as combining the scent of Chianti Classico and the richness of Brunello di Montalcino.
 Doesn't that sound worth tasting in person?

 This join-in day tour from Florence or Siena takes you to two different wineries in the Montepulciano wine region for a guided tour of their vineyards, cellars, and production facilities.
 You will have the opportunity to enjoy Rosso di Montepulciano DOC, Nobile di Montepulciano DOCG, Nobile di Montepulciano Riserva DOCG, and Vin Santo DOC wines.